-One could argue that the christian Trinity of Father, Son and Holy Ghost is nowadays fully replaced by science, the market and the media.
+One could argue that the Christian Trinity of Father, Son and Holy Ghost is nowadays fully replaced by science, business and media.

 This work is dedicated to Thomas Alva Edison, inventor of the electric lightbulb; Thales of Miletus who is recognized for coining the term electricity and his approach of explaining the world by naturalistic theories rather than by mythology; and last but not least popart icon Andy Warhol, famous for overcoming traditional concepts of fine art and introducing industrial processes into the world of art.